 Chateau La Violette Vineyards, Terroir, Grapes, Winemaking

-The small 1.68 hectare vineyard of La Violette is now fully planted to 100% Merlot.
+The small 1.8-hectare vineyard of La Violette is now fully planted to 100% Merlot.
 At one point in time, there were also Cabernet Franc vines planted, but those vines have been removed and replaced with Merlot.

 The vineyard has some very old Merlot vines that are close to 75 years of age.
 The tiny production makes this one of the harder wines to find in Pomerol!
 The terroir at La Violette is a complex mix of clay and limestone with gravel and iron deposits that run deep into the soil.

 The vineyard consists of 4 plots in two main parcels.
+Those 4 main plots are further divided into 20 smaller parcels.
 The best terroir is placed between Le Pin and Trotanoy.
 Those vines are the heart and soul of La Violette.

 The second parcel, which is close to Feytit Clinet is not on the plateau and thus, those vines are placed in Chateau Montviel, one of their other estates.
 The vines are planted to a density of 5,500 vines per hectare for the old vines.
 The young vines are planted at a much higher density of 7,700 vines per hectare.